-And I’m walking Kora in downtown Salt Lake City, close to the big temple.
-It’s the last two days I’m sitting for her family because they’re moving to Park City so I am feeling that—saying goodbye to Kora as well as Twix and Breezy—and confronting the dynamic nature of life and the beauty inherent in the savoring of something knowing in advance that it won’t last.
+And it’s morning, and I’m walking Kora in downtown Salt Lake City, close to the big temple.
+It’s the last two days I’m sitting for her family because they’re moving to Park City so I am feeling that—saying goodbye to Kora as well as their cats, Twix and Breezy—and confronting the dynamic nature of life and the beauty inherent in the savoring of something knowing in advance that it isn’t going to last.

 And the trees are half-in and half-out of Fall—some with green foliage attached— and the leaves that are on the ground are not yet soggy.
 Their many hours in the dark of night being just a pause, the weather too warm for dew, too temperate for frost.
 The leaves–not yet raked and bagged–are thick and fluffy, falling every minute now onto ground from trees preparing to sleep it off for a few months.

 And people are always friendly down here near the big temple.
 Just west of the conference center, there is a building where the out-of-town missionaries stay for their service work, and as they walk to their placements, they often exit the building wearing a solemnity that makes me not want to laugh until they catch sight of me.
 And then they’re jovial and extroverted, often saying “morning! cute dog!” as we pass.